plausible/docs/docs/top-referrers.md

 ### Tag all the links that you control

-To further minimize the amount of traffic that falls within the "**Direct / None**" category, you can add special query parameters such as UTM tags to your links whenever you post a link in social media, paid advertising or an email newsletter.
+To further minimize the amount of traffic that falls within the "**Direct / None**" category, you can add special query parameters such as UTM tags to your links whenever you post a link in social media, paid advertising, an email newsletter, or anywhere else.

 Query parameters that are valid and supported by Plausible: